catalyst-cooperative/pudl/CONTRIBUTING.rst

 **Get it merged in!**

-* Turn the draft PR into a normal PR and ping ``@com-dev``.
+* Turn the draft PR into a normal PR and tag ``@catalyst-cooperative/com-dev`` in a comment.
 We'll try to get back to you within a few days - the smaller/simpler the PR, the faster we'll be able to get back to you.

 * The reviewer will leave comments - if they request changes, address their concerns and re-request review.